Julio González (sculptor): Ironwork (1932–1937)

-1938–1942: later years
+Later years (1938–1942)

+In the late 1930s González worked with naturalistic and abstract forms.
+The art he produced during this period, similar to other Spanish loyalist republican artists living abroad during the Spanish Civil War, reflected the pain and torment they felt.
+Significant amongst these pieces was his 1939 abstract sculpture Monsieur Cactus (Cactus Man I) which was influential on the development of avant-garde sculpture.
+Several of the exploratory drawings for the sculpture " .... suggest that the figure is shrieking; the prickly nails intensify the aggressive effect of the work, recalling Picasso’s use of nails in his Guitar of 1926."

 As González aged between 1938 and 1940, he drew more.
-These later works, as scholar Joseph Withers states, “touch on larger problems and personal concerns which necessitated our discussion of these works in the context of González's evidently pessimistic reaction to the Spanish Civil War and the Second World War.
-Julio González was directly affected by the Second World War; his daughter Roberta González married German painter—and Julio's assistant—Hans Hartung in 1938.
+These later works, as scholar Joseph Withers states, "touch on larger problems and personal concerns which necessitated our discussion of these works in the context of González's evidently pessimistic reaction to the Spanish Civil War and the Second World War.
+González was directly affected by the Second World War; his daughter Roberta González married German painter—and Julio's assistant—Hans Hartung in 1938.
 When the German invasion occurred in France, the couple had to separate from the rest of the family since Hans Hartung was an anti-Nazi and was wanted by the German secret police.
-While separated from his daughter and son-in-law, Julio González drew figurative drawings and worked on plaster casts.
+While separated from his daughter and son-in-law, González drew figurative drawings and worked on plaster casts.
 The drawings and castings produced during the last two years of his life are testimonies to the suffering and despair González felt towards tyranny and war.
-Julio González died in Arcueil on March 27, 1942.
+González died in Arcueil on March 27, 1942.